Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/010_EXP_TICKLING_TECHNIQUES/010_EXP_TICKLING_TECHNIQUES.md

 ### 1.1 The Question

-We have "free information assets" — data computed during forward passes that we typically discard:
+We have "free information assets," data computed during forward passes that we typically discard:

 **Can we use these cheap probes to predict model behavior without full inference?**